dmking0728/100-days-of-code/dailylog.md

 Thoughts: Very confused today with the intro of pormises and fetch API.
 Feeling very doscouraged today.
 I think i should gear my skill level to be a UI developer instead a a front end developer.
 It seems a UI developer works mostly with HTMl CSS and ligth JS manipulation which is what i am comfortable with.
 Link to work: NA

+<strong>DAY 32: MARCH 24, 2019</strong>

+Today's Progress: Today we leanred about arrow fucntions.
+They are a lot easier to read and write and make our code look neater.
+We went ahead and converted our old HTTP request constructor and changed into ES6 syntax using class, arrow fxs, promises etc..

+Thoughts: Arrow fxs look easy to use.
+Still struggling with learning about promises and HTTP request.
+Link to work: NA